The Short-term Rational Lanczos Method and Applications: Applications

 {\it Stopping criterion.} For the $\mathcal{H}_2$-norm computation we propose to check the distance between two subsequent norm approximations, that is, for $1\leq s\leq m-1$,

-The scheme presented in this section can be adapted to deal with certain parametric LTI systems; see, e.g., \cite{Baur2011}.
-We consider systems of the form~\eqref{eq:LTI} where $B=B(\mu)$ and $C=C(\mu)$ {\em affinely} depend on a parameter $\mu$ belonging to a given parameter set $\mathcal{D}$, that is
+{ The scheme presented in this section can be easily adapted to deal with certain parametric LTI systems like those studied in, e.g., \cite{Baur2011}, where only the matrices $B=B(\mu)$ and $C=C(\mu)$ {\em affinely} depend on a parameter $\mu$ belonging to a given parameter set $\mathcal{D}$.}